-- I used leftover pastry from the bakewell tart I made last week, which I had frozen.
-The quantities in that recipe makes enough pastry for a large bakewell tart and two pies made here (or one large pie)
+- 1 quantity I used the leftover pastry from the bakewell tart I made last week which I had frozen.
+The quantities in that recipe makes enough pastry for a large bakewell tart and two pies made here (or one large pie).

 For the curd:

-- 1 400 g tin of black cherries, drained and pitted
+- 400 g tinned black cherries drained and pitted

 - juice of 3 limes